Our impact on people and policing - Impact Report (plain text format) - 2023/24

 Our Impact Report 2023/24 shares real stories of the difference that we have made to individuals, communities, and policing across England and Wales.

 You can view our Impact Report in a designed PDF format.
-We have also produced a welsh version of the report.
+We have also produced a Welsh version of the report.
 This report covers the period 1 April 2023 to 31 March 2024.

 “I feel at last listened to and no longer a single voice in this matter.
 I am just relieved that somebody impartial has looked into this matter, and again I thank you for this…”